karthikbhat19/Speech-to-Text-NLP/README.md

 Python code which converts speech to text using Natural Language Processing (NLP)

-Basic libraries like SPeechRecognition must be installed
+Basic libraries like SpeechRecognition must be installed